 Instructions

-Remove the light and dark green leaves from the base of the cauliflower.
-Cut them with a chef’s knife or pairing knife if they do not snap off easily.
+- Cut and remove the leaves with a sharp chef's knife or pairing knife if they do not snap off easily.1 cauliflower head

-Cut and discard the stem at the base.
+- Cut the stem at the base.
+Save this to use later, or discard it.